gdiccini/gdiccini/README.md

 [Redux]: https://redux.js.org/
 <!-- links -->

 ## Hello there!
 My name is Giovani Diccini.
-I'm a web developer and Engineer from Brazil! 🇧🇷
+I'm a Web Developer and Engineer from Brazil! 🇧🇷
 ### 😎 About me 😎
 I'm Giovani, a fullstack web developer with a Materials Engineering background.